-Like many other paddle boards on this list, it has 3 fins and a removable center fin.
+Like many other paddleboards in this review, it has 3 fins and a removable center fin.

-Included with the Roc ISUP is a premium alloy paddle that floats, a leash, a manual pump with pressure gauge, a waterproof bag, and a backpack/ storage bag.
+Included with the is a premium alloy paddle that floats, a leash, a manual pump with pressure gauge, a waterproof bag, and a backpack/ storage bag.

-The wider width and length makes it perfect for having extra gear, coolers, or even pets on the board with you.
+The wider width and length make it perfect for having extra gear, coolers, or even pets on the board with you.

 - 6 D-Link System For Added Storage